roman-milk/roman-milk.github.io/that-old-house-1.md

  "Surely you don't think it's a coincidence, do you?" she asked enigmatically.
 "Some things are meant to happen.
 I'm certain this is one."
 She closed her book.
 "There are a few more things around her somewhere.
 When I have a chance I'll see if I can hunt them down."

  I paid her, thanking her profusely.
 I loaded up my truck, still unable to believe my luck.
 I was never much of a believer in fate, but that was changing.
 I mean, seriously?
 What were the odds?
-Report_Story #8